 The book’s 126 pages are abundantly illustrated and tightly packed with practical information on materials ranging from colours to binders and solvents use, preparation and preservation methods, and much more, plus a large number of historical recipes.
 I personally prepared and tested all but a small handful of the recipes before including them.
 The format is designed for practicality: A5-sized and wirebound, it can open flat on any page and be propped up so you can follow instructions without hassle.

-Whether you have a general interest in art history or want to prepare and use these materials, this book will transport you.
-It is available to order in the shop.
+Whether you have a general interest in art history or want to prepare and use these materials, this book has you covered.

 Like malachite, azurite has been in use since at least the third millenium BC.
 It reigned supreme as the most beautiful, celestial blue for a long time before lapis lazuli became widespread in Europe in the 14th century.
 It then remained an indispensable pigment, either in its own right, or to build up layers of blue to be finished with a glaze of lapis, the latter being both transparent and incredibly expensive.